NixOS/foundation/trademark/policy.md

 This document outlines the policy of the NixOS Foundation (“NF”) regarding the use of its trademarks.
 Any use of any NF trademark must be in accordance with this policy.

-“Nix” and the Nix logo is a registered trademark of the PSF.
+“Nix” and the Nix logo is a registered trademark of the NF.

 All trademarks, even those that apply to open source software, must be used according to certain legal requirements.
 If these requirements are not met, the trademark may be endangered or lost.
 One of these requirements is for the trademark owner (in this case, the NF) to maintain standards for using its trademarks, and to enforce acceptable use of the trademarks by taking action against parties that violate those standards.